 There are today 70 electricity retailers having the obligation to supply within at least one distribution network area of responsibility.
-Most of the electricity retailers are part of companies involved in the network business.
-On July 1st, 2006 there were 16 electricity retailers who had the obligation to supply and who were legally unbundled from electricity network activities.
+Many of the electricity retailers are part of companies involved in the network business.
+On July 1st, 2007 there were 32 electricity retailers who had the obligation to supply and who were legally unbundled from electricity network activities.
+Only a few electricity retailers are ownership unbundled from electricity network activities.
+Most of the legally unbundled electricity retailers still belong to same group of companies as a distribution system operator.
+Some electricity retailers are owned by distribution system operators.

 In the Finnish electricity retail market there are about 5 electricity retailers with a larger than 5 per cent share of market.
-The market share of the three largest companies in the retail market for small and medium-sized customers has been 35-40 per cent (Table 7).
+The market share of the three largest companies in the retail market for small and medium-sized customers has been 35-40 per cent (Table 6).